Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

 Long Multiplication pipeline walkthrough
 ========================================

-0. This is a walkthrough of a simple 3-analysis example pipeline.
+0. This is a walkthrough of a simple 3-Analysis example workflow.

-    The goal of the pipeline is to multiply two long numbers.
+    The goal of the workflow is to multiply two long numbers.
 We pretend that it cannot be done in one operation on a single machine.
 So we decide to split the task into subtasks of multiplying the first long number by individual digits of the second long number for the sake